uswitch/kiam/docs/METRICS.md

 #### Metadata Subsystem

-- `kiam_metadata_handler_latency_milliseconds` - Bucketed histogram of handler timings.
+- `kiam_metadata_handler_latency_seconds` - Bucketed histogram of handler timings.
 Tagged by handler
 - `kiam_metadata_credential_fetch_errors_total` - Number of errors fetching the credentials for a pod
 - `kiam_metadata_credential_encode_errors_total` - Number of errors encoding credentials for a pod
 - `kiam_metadata_find_role_errors_total` - Number of errors finding the role for a pod